 3. Make your car as secure as possible

 Student accommodation isn’t always in the best area of town.
 If you live in an area with a high crime rate it can affect your car insurance premium.
 It might be a good idea to look for a car that has an immobiliser and alarm, as this can help to lower your premium.

 When getting a car insurance quote, you are asked for how many miles you drive in the year.
 This is because statistically the less you’re on the road, the less likely you are to make a claim.
 With insurethebox you choose how many Policy Miles you need: either 6,000, 8,000 or 10,000 miles.
 A low mileage car insurance policy could be a good option for you if you’re a student who may not drive very far, or very often.

 5. Add a named driver

 It can be cheaper to add an older, more experienced driver to your policy as a named driver.
 However, this is entirely different from driver “fronting”, which is when you are the main driver of the car, but you take out a car insurance policy with a more experienced driver as the main driver and you as the named driver in order to lower your premium.
 This is against the law and can leave the car uninsured in the event of an accident.
 This would expose the policyholder to the possibility of having to meet the costs of a claim themselves, as well as resulting in a motoring conviction.

 6. Drive safely

 At insurethebox, we reward safe drivers.
-The in-tele-box measures your driving behaviour, such as your speed, total mileage and how smoothly you drive.
+The black box measures your driving behaviour, such as your speed, total mileage and how smoothly you drive.
 Driving positively could earn you up to 100 Bonus Miles each month, and collecting them throughout the year could save you money at renewal.